rikyperdana/stitch-crud/README.md

 # Atlas Stitch CRUD
-This is a CRUD (Create, Read, Update, Delete) for Atlas Realm/Stitch.
+This is a CRUD (Create, Read, Update, Delete) for Atlas Realm/Stitch connected MongoDB.

 ## Preparation
 1. Create your Project, Cluster, Database, and Stitch App on MongoDB Atlas